swan-io/use-form/README.md

 #### `<FieldsListener />`

-A component that listen for fields states changes.
-Useful when a part of your component needs to react to fields updates without triggering a full re-render.
+A component that listens for fields states changes.
+It's useful when a part of your component needs to react to fields updates without triggering a full re-render.

 ```tsx
 <FieldsListener names={["firstName", "lastName"]}>